Yanujz/uuid/README.md

 # UUID Generator

 This repository provides a C library for generating Universally Unique Identifiers (UUIDs).
 UUIDs are 128-bit values used to uniquely identify information.
-This library offers a simple C API to generate UUIDs.
+The library generates UUIDs using pseudo-random numbers, seeded by a non-cryptographically secure source.

 ## Features